-DeltaQuest provide New Zealand trademark services from the initial design stage to the registration and renewal processes.
-Our consultancy for New Zealand trademarks are offered to companies and individuals worldwide as our international presence allows us to perform effective trademark searches and registrations with ease and professionalism.
-Our specialist consultants are highly experienced in all areas of New Zealand trademark law and will advise you on the most suitable solutions to meet your specific needs.
+Our consultancy for New Zealand trademarks are offered to a worldwide audience and our international presence allows us to perform effective searches and registrations with ease and professionalism.
+Starting Business consultants are highly experienced in all areas of New Zealand trademark law and will advise you on the most suitable solutions to meet your specific needs.

 The New Zealand Intellectual Property Office (IPONZ) is the registry placed with full responsibility for issuing all forms of Intellectual Property rights throughout New Zealand.
 The registry approves or rejects New Zealand trademark applications for registration and on approval will register the mark.
 The IPONZ registry operates under the Ministry of Economic Development in New Zealand.